 Have a zero-tolerance policy when it comes to clutter on the dining room table.
 Its cleanliness defines the entire room, so don't allow papers, projects, or miscellaneous items to pile up on its surface.
 A clear table ensures you're always ready for the next meal or activity.

 Start a Junk Basket

 Dedicate an Incoming-Papers Basket

-Every last piece of paper that crosses your threshold stops here before eventually landing in its rightful place.
-It’ll keep your countertops and other flat surfaces clear while putting an end to time wasted looking for misplaced papers.
+Create a system to manage paperwork as soon as it enters your home.
+Every piece of mail, document, invitation, receipt, and other paper stops here before eventually getting sorted into its rightful place.
+This will help keep your countertops and other flat surfaces clear while putting an end to time wasted looking for misplaced papers.